-- Your research proposal will be used to show you understand the topic, and that the university are able to support your study.
+- Your research proposal is used to confirm you understand the topic, and that the university can support your study.

-- The length of a research proposal varies and is typically specified by either the programme requirements or the supervisor upon request.
+- The length of a research proposal varies.
+It is usually specified by either the programme requirements or the supervisor upon request.
 1500 – 3500 words is common.

 - The typical research proposal structure consists of: Title, Abstract, Background and Rationale, Research Aims and Objectives, Research Methodology, Timetable, and a Bibliography.

 A research proposal summarises your intended research.
 It outlines what your research questions are, why they’re important to your field and what knowledge gaps surround your topic.
 It also outlines your research in terms of your aims, methods and proposed timetable.

 What Is It Used for and Why Is It Important?

 Your research proposal is the most important part of your application.
 It will be used for:

 - Determining you understand the topic and can communicate complex ideas.

 - Confirming they have adequate expertise to support you in your research topic.